AlgorithmicEntropy/AlgorithmicEntropy/README.md

-## Hi, I’m @SebastianWallat,
+## Hi, I’m @AlgorithmicEntropy,

-I’m currently completing my bachlor computer science degree. :computer:
+I’m currently working on my master computer science degree. :computer:
 while working for the german aerospace center (DLR) :ringed_planet:

 I like to play with IoT, cloud and distributed computing and tinkering with with electronics.